bdbaraban/AirBnB_clone_v2/README.md

 I hope this helps clear things up.
 I apologize for the confusing versioning, but the takeaway is that I've been directly involved in coding at least _an_ implementation of everything in this repository.
-And hey, software development is no fun without some confusing version control, right? :sweat-smile: :joy: :sob:
+And hey, software development is no fun without some confusing version control, right? :sweat_smile: :joy: :sob:

 Please let me know if you have any questions!

 ---

 ### Classes :cl: